dawidcxx/wow-file-tools/README.md

 - ### Resolve Map assets

-The `resolve-map-assets` will, for a given map-id output all the maps dependencies.
+The `resolve-map-assets` command will, for a given `map-id` output all the maps dependencies.
 The `map-id` referes to a entry in `Map.dbc`.
 A `workspace` will be required, which is simply a folder of extracted WoW assets.

 # Compiling